-|Your blog system automatically saves multiple URLs as you position the same post under multiple sections.||
+- If your blog system automatically saves multiple URLs as you position the same post under multiple sections.

-|Your server is configured to serve the same content for the www subdomain or the https protocol.||
+- If your server is configured to serve the same content for www/non-www http/https variants:

-|Content you provide on that blog for syndication to other sites is replicated in part or in full on those domains.||
+- If content you provide on a blog for syndication to other sites is replicated in part or in full on those domains:

 http://example.com/dresses/cocktail?gclid=ABCDget consolidated with links to